ibm-cloud-docs/Backup/offline-agent-windows.md

 1. Establish a Remote Desktop connection to the offline Agent server.
 2. Then, run one of the following commands to check the ports.
    * Open CMD and run `telnet` to validate the connection.
-If TELNET is not yet installed, you can add the Telnet Client through the "Add Roles and Features".
+If TELNET is not yet installed, you can add the Telnet Client through the **Add Roles and Features**.
     ```sh
     telnet cloudbackupregister.service.softlayer.com 8086
     ```